Local government in Victoria: History

 Local government has existed in Victoria since before its separation from New South Wales in 1851.
 The Town of Melbourne was established by an Act of the NSW Governor and Legislative Council in 1842 and the Borough of Geelong was established in 1849.
 Both bodies continued after the creation of Victoria as a separate colony, and both later became cities.
 Road districts were established under legislation passed in 1853.
 From 1862 many road districts became shires pursuant to the District Councils Bill 1862.
 To become a shire, the road district had to be over 100 mi2 in size and have annual rate revenue of over £1000.
 There were 96 road districts or shires created by 1865.

 The first Victorian general Act dealing with local government was the Local Government Act of 1874.
 The act empowered shires to be established in territories that could financially support them, and boroughs to be established in areas not exceeding 9 mi2 with a population of at least 300.
 Promotion to town or city status was dependent upon the gross revenue of the council.
 Promotion was not automatic, but it was granted often.

 Local government has been referred to in the Victorian constitution since 1979 (sec.
 IIA).
 It does not operate as to make Victoria a federation or protect the borders or powers of local government from amendment by executive order or act of parliament.
 Today, the constitution recognises it "a distinct and essential tier of government" and prohibits a council being dismissed by executive order, but grants significant powers to the state parliament in respect of local government.
 The clauses have been amended many times by parliament, but since 2006 the Constitution Act has required a referendum to further alter them.

-The current Local Government Act dates to 1989 and eliminated administrative distinctions between cities and shires, introduced the category of rural city and removed the possibility of declaring any further boroughs or towns (existing boroughs and towns were retained, although only one, the Borough of Queenscliffe, remains today, the others being abolished with the 1994 restructure).
-Five shires became rural cities but were dissolved with the 1994 restructure.
+The Local Government Act 1989 eliminated administrative distinctions between cities and shires, introduced the category of rural city and removed the possibility of declaring any further boroughs or towns.
+Existing boroughs and towns were retained, although only one, the Borough of Queenscliffe, remains today, the others being abolished with the 1994 restructure.
+Between 1989 and 1994, five shires became rural cities.

-In 1992, there were 65 cities in Victoria.
+By 1992, there were 210 municipalities in Victoria.
 In 1994, the Jeff Kennett government restructured local government in Victoria.
-His reforms dissolved 210 councils and sacked 1600 elected councillors, and created 78 new councils through amalgamations.
+His reforms dissolved 209 of the 210 councils (excluding the Borough of Queenscliffe), sacking 1600 elected councillors in the process, and created 78 new councils through amalgamations.
 In suburban Melbourne 53 municipalities were reduced to 26.
 The new local government areas (LGAs) were headed by commissioners appointed by the State Government.
 Democratically elected councils returned in 1996.

+Since the 1994 reforms, there have been only a handful of significant changes to Victoria's LGA map: